Late Presentment

 Mastercard uses reason code 4842 for late presentment chargebacks, but the conditions are considerably more complex.
 For a Mastercard late presentment chargeback to be valid, all the following conditions must apply:

 The timeframes themselves are even more complicated.
 The acquirer has a certain number of days after the transaction in which to present the transaction to the issuer.
 The exact timeframe can vary considerably, though, depending on the conditions of the situation.
-Extenuating circumstances apply if the transaction in question was:

-• Completed with electronically-recorded card information.
+- Completed with electronically recorded card information.

-• Completed with manually-recorded card information.
+- Completed with manually recorded card information.

-Mastercard Presentment Timeframes
+Mastercard Transaction Type | Mastercard Presentment Timeframes |

-All electronic card transactions Within 7 calendar days of the transaction date
+All electronic card transactions | Within 7 calendar days of the transaction date |

-Manually-recorded card transactions Within 30 calendar days of the transaction date**
+Manually-recorded card transactions | Within 30 calendar days of the transaction date** |

-Contactless transit aggregated transactions Within 14 calendar days of the transaction date
+Contactless transit aggregated transactions | Within 14 calendar days of the transaction date |

 **For manually-recorded card transactions involving both a US-based merchant and payment card issued in the US region, the time limit for presentment is 14 calendar days from the transaction date.

 This is still not an exhaustive list, though.
-An acqurier has a maximum of 30 calendar days from the Central Site Business Date to present a transaction if they were forced to delay presentment for any of the following reasons:
+An acquirer has a maximum of 30 calendar days from the Central Site Business Date to present a transaction if they were forced to delay presentment for any of the following reasons:

 In addition, a standard payment transaction must be presented in clearing within one business day of the authorization date to avoid a late presentment chargeback.